 Try and visualize your day to determine how your tour would operate.

 Design your first travel product

 The first step to making your trip memorable is giving it a name.
 Vivid words that describe your experience and excite the reader would be the best.
-An excellent place to look for adjectives is word trends online, which can help you later on with marketing.
-To make it more destination-specific, you can include local attractions and locations in the name.
+Word trends online are an excellent place to look for adjectives, which can help you later on with marketing.
+You can include local attractions and locations in the name to make it more destination-specific.

 What resources are needed to start a tour operator business